|

 _________________________________________________________

-• Pr Thierry Magin, Université Libre de Bruxelles, von Karman Institute for Fluid Dynamics, Belgium
+Prof. Thierry Magin, Université Libre de Bruxelles, von Karman Institute for Fluid Dynamics, Belgium

-Thierry Magin is a professor at the Université Libre de Bruxelles (ULB) and the von Karman Institute for Fluid Dynamics (VKI).
-He earned his PhD from ULB and VKI in 2004.
-Following his doctorate, he spent two years at École Centrale Paris, where he investigated nonequilibrium radiation for the Huygens mission.
-He then joined Stanford and NASA for three years, contributing to the development of aerothermodynamic models for the Orion spacecraft.
-In 2010, he established a research team at VKI with support of the European Research Council, focusing on multiscale and multiphysics models and computational methods for reacting and plasma flows.
-Prof. Magin’s research interests are related to hypersonics and very low Earth orbit applications.
-Together with his team, they study both fundamental principles and aerospace technology, in collaboration with space agencies, defense organizations, and industry partners.
+Thierry Magin is a Professor at the Université Libre de Bruxelles (ULB) and the von Karman Institute for Fluid Dynamics (VKI).
+He obtained his PhD from ULB and VKI in 2004.
+Following his doctorate, he spent two years at École Centrale Paris, where he studied nonequilibrium radiation in the context of the Huygens mission.
+He subsequently joined Stanford University and NASA for three years, contributing to the development of aerothermodynamic models for the Orion spacecraft.

 Title of the Plenary Lecture: Aerothermochemistry, coupling fluid mechanics and physical chemistry to simulate aerospace flows

-Modeling and simulating hypersonic flows present significant challenges, many of which arise from the field of aerothermochemistry, a multidisciplinary domain coined by von Kármán, that integrates fluid mechanics, thermodynamics, and physical chemistry.
-Accurate modeling of gas-surface interactions, such as the ablation of thermal protection materials, is critical in simulating heat shields for atmospheric entry spacecraft.
-Another key application is the prediction of electron concentrations in the plasma sheath surrounding hypersonic vehicles, which affects electromagnetic wave propagation.
-Beyond spacecraft reentry, aerothermochemistry plays a key role in analyzing meteor phenomena, the demise of artificial space debris, and the aerodynamics of space platforms operating in very low Earth orbit (below 150 km), where rarefied gas dynamics dominate.
-This presentation reviews the physico-chemical models and computational methods used to simulate reacting and plasma flows in this aerospace context.
-We explore non-equilibrium gas dynamics across both continuum and rarefied regimes, focusing on the coupling of chemical mechanisms with fluid and kinetic equations.
-Accurate multiphysics simulations demand rigorous model validation and calibration, often using uncertainty quantification techniques informed by experimental data obtained in ground-based facilities and in-flight.
-We will illustrate these concepts with two examples: (1) high-order computational fluid dynamics simulations of atmospheric entry flows, accounting for the thermal protection system's material response; and (2) stochastic particle simulations of rarefied flows in a low-density test facility designed for air-breathing electric propulsion systems.
+Beyond spacecraft reentry, aerothermochemistry is also central to the study of meteor phenomena, space debris reentry, and the aerodynamics of space platforms operating in very low Earth orbit (below 150 km), where rarefied gas effects dominate.
+This presentation reviews the physico-chemical models and computational methods used to simulate reacting and plasma flows in aerospace applications.
+Particular emphasis is placed on non-equilibrium gas dynamics across both continuum and rarefied regimes, and on the coupling between chemical kinetics and fluid or kinetic equations.
+The talk concludes with two illustrative examples: (1) high-order CFD simulations of atmospheric entry flows accounting for thermal protection system material response; and (2) stochastic particle simulations of rarefied flows in a low-density test facility designed for air-breathing electric propulsion systems.

 Loading...
-Loading...